 Both titanium and platinum are d block elements.
 They are commonly known as transition metals.
-Like most of the transition metals, these also have the ability to form compounds with several oxidation states, and can form complexes with various ligands.
-Both the metals are very expensive, which has limited their usages.
+Like most of the transition metals, these also have the ability to form compounds with several oxidation states and can form complexes with various ligands.
+However, since both the metals are very expensive, which limit their usages.

-Because of its properties, titanium is useful in a variety of applications.
-Since it is not easily corroded by sea water, Ti is used to make boat parts.
-Further, the strength and the light weight allow Ti to use in aircraft, rockets, missiles, etc. Ti is non toxic and bio compatible, making it suitable for biomaterial applications.
-Ti is a precious metal, hence used to make jewelry too.
+Moreover, because of its properties, titanium is useful in a variety of applications.
+Since it does not corrode easily by sea water, we can use it to make boat parts.
+Further, the strength and the lightweight allow titanium to use in aircraft, rockets, missiles, etc. Furthermore, this metal is non-toxic and biocompatible, making it suitable for biomaterial applications.
+Titanium is a precious metal.
+Hence people use it to make jewellery too.